eclipse-sumo/sumo/docs/web/docs/FAQ.md

 - if you put your question into an issue an the issue was closed, put your follow-up questions into the closed issue rather than open an new issue
 - Be polite
 - Good Example questions:
-  - How can I get data X out of SUMO?
+  - How can I get data *X* out of SUMO?
-  - How can I influence aspect Y of a simulation?
+  - How can I influence aspect *Y* of a simulation?
+  - My simulation aborted with error "<ERROR MESSAGE GOES HERE>".
+What does that mean?
-  - My simulation does Z though I do not expect it to.
+  - My simulation does *Z* though I expected it to do *X*.
 How do I fix that?

 ### I asked a question on the mailing list and did not get an answer within X days.
 Why?